2. Data Protection Act (2018)

 Computers are capable of holding and organising vast amounts of data, far more than was possible using older paper-based systems.
 In years past, someone would need to go through endless filing cabinets to find information on a single person.
 Now, a computer database allows instant access to any data collected on an individual.

-The power of such databases and the potential for misuse is why Parliament passed the Data Protection Act in 1998.
+The power of such databases and the potential for misuse is why Parliament passed the Data Protection Act in 1998 and has now been updated in 2018 to include the new European GDPR, General Data Protection Regulation.

 The Act sets out rules for handling other peoples' personal data.